 Viburnum x bodnantense

-Winter-flowering Viburnum x bodnantense ‘Dawn’ is excellent for waking up your senses with its clusters of almond-pink blooms that have a distinct hyacinth fragrance with strong vanilla overtones.
-The long-lasting blooms appear along the branches and are a sight to behold when encrusted with a glistening, diamond-like rind of frost.
+Winter-flowering Viburnum x bodnantense ‘Dawn’ is excellent for waking up your senses.
+With its clusters of almond-pink blooms that have a distinct hyacinth fragrance with strong vanilla overtones.
+The long-lasting blooms appear along the branches and are a sight to behold.
+Especially, when encrusted with a glistening, diamond-like rind of frost.
 The flowers fade gradually as the season progresses, ending up white by late spring.

 It will grow happily in any type of garden soil including chalk, and performs best in a sunny spot.
 Young plants however, may take a couple of years to give a worthwhile display so you will need to have patience.